CharlesTaylor7/citadels/PLAN.md

 So far Azure has been insanely complicated and obnoxious.
 I should try aws at some point, but thinking about trying easier options like Railway now.

-## Poem
-Build a dummy project using poem and SQLx to write a simple REST API server.
-Try to suss out pain points of building it out to be the citadels api server.
-Figure it if SSE is a good fit.

-Aspects to evaluate
-- [ ] SSE
-- [ ] SQLx
-- [ ] error handling, thiserror & color-eyre integration
-- [ ] Cookies
-- [ ] Auth
-- [ ] Misc headers, Location, etc.
-- [ ] Customizing status codes

-## Wasm

-Figure out if we can compile the citadels library to wasm, and then call rom a node server.

-## Glue
-Glue together the best parts of previous implementations.
-Angular custom elements
-React based lobby
-Rust based core game logic

 ## Test